dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 2. Upon receiving the request, the signer validates whether it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
 3. Next, the signer revokes the requested permission scopes.
 If no scopes are provided, the signer revokes all granted permission scopes.
-4. The signer sends a response back to the relying party with the list of remaining permission scopes.
+4. The signer sends a response back to the relying party with the array of remaining permission scopes.
 If no scopes remain granted, the signer terminates the session.

 ```mermaid
 sequenceDiagram